bradchristie/taminations-flutter/assets/c2/stagger_concept.md

 > ![alt](stagger_1.png)
 >

+## Stagger Circulate
-Stagger [Circulate](../b1/circulate.md) From blocks: All move forward along the circulate path below.
+From Blocks: All move forward along the circulate path below.

 >
 > ![alt](stagger_2.png)
 >

+## Stagger Split Circulate
-Stagger [Split Circulate](../b1/circulate.md) From blocks: All Circulate along the path
+From Blocks: All Circulate along the path

 >